 Unlike in previous years where our involvement would take the form of volunteering for school events, chaperoning, or other activities, this year, our volunteerism continues to support our children’s activities, but additionally, we will be helping each other as a cohesive family, the Hudson Montessori community.

 While school administrators maintain their focus on the health and welfare of our children and teachers, we reorganized the HMV this year to serve as a team of parents supporting other parents.
-In coordination with the school, we will help develop monthly supportive events for our parents in the form of online webinars or meetups to discuss effective learning strategies, managing schoolwork, balancing work and life, or other helpful activities.

 We are putting Maria Montessori’s word into action, “We shall walk together on this path of life, for all things are part of the universe and are connected with each other to form one whole unity.”